programminghistorian/jekyll/lessons/sonification.md

 ---
-title: Listen to your data: An Introduction to Sonfication with Python
+title: Algorithmic Listening, or, a gentle introduction to sonifying historical data
 authors:
 - Shawn Graham
 date: 2016-01-26